 Check out the government park website for more information.

-If you prefer other conveniences like power, water, showers, store, the Internet, laundromat or semi-dump etc. stop at one Yukon’s privately owned RV parks or campgrounds.
+If you prefer other conveniences like power, water, showers, store, the Internet, laundromat or semi-dump, etc. stop at one of Yukon’s privately owned RV parks or campgrounds.

-To find a free camping spot is easy in the Yukon.
-Unless there is a “No Overnight Camping” sign, you’re safe to park your car or camper for the night.
-For more on Free Camping and Boondocking check out Backcountry Camping.
+Finding a free campsite is easy in Yukon.
+Unless there is a “No Overnight Camping” sign, you’re safe to park your car and camper for the night.

 Mosquitoes are out in June, July, and August and black flies appear in late August and September.
-Yes, it is true, there are bugs in the Yukon, but so do we have in other parts of the country.
-It gets worth after a rain.
-Pack along repellent or a bug jacket, just in case.
+And there are also horseflies.
+Yes, it is true, there are bugs in Yukon, but we have them in many other parts of the country as well.
+It gets worse after rainfall.
+Take along a mosquito net, repellent and a bug jacket, and you will be fine.

 If your passion is the wilderness, it is waiting for you here in one of the world’s last frontiers.
-Most of the Yukon remains wild.
-More than 80 percent of the Yukon is wilderness.
+Most of Yukon remains wild.
+More than 80 % of Yukon is wilderness.